10 Easy Ways to Check If Employers Remit Your SSS, PhilHealth, Pag-IBIG Contributions

 |Disability benefit||SSS STATUS Disability

 |Death benefit||SSS STATUS Death

-This service, however, will only display your contribution value and will not provide breakdown of contribution history — hence you won’t be able to determine if your employer has made a contribution over the recent months.
+This service, however, will only display your contribution value and will not provide a breakdown of contribution history — hence you won’t be able to determine if your employer has contributed over the recent months.